Pembrokeshire daffodil supplier produces bumper crop ready for St David's Day

-A Pembrokeshire daffodil supplier has been busy providing a bumper crop of the national flower of Wales to Asda's Welsh stores in time for St David's Day.
+A Pembrokeshire daffodil supplier has produced a bumper crop of the national flower of Wales in time for St David's Day.

-Haverfordwest company Puffin Produce Ltd will supply over six million stems of handpicked and packed Blas y Tir daffodils, to over 30 stores across Wales.
+Haverfordwest company Puffin Produce Ltd will supply over six million stems of handpicked Blas y Tir daffodils, to over 30 Asda stores across Wales.

-The supermarket giant reports that each year the demand for Welsh daffodils soars as March approaches, with sales of daffoldils increasing tenfold.
+The supermarket giant reports that each year the demand for Welsh daffodils soars as March approaches, with sales of daffodils increasing tenfold.

 It demonstrates the fierce loyalty of Welsh shoppers to their national flower - and Asda say bunches are selling well both in store and online for just £1 a bunch.